 SURI 2.0 Electric Toothbrush Review: A Dentist's Thoughts

 As a dentist, I understand the importance of choosing the right toothbrush for maintaining oral health.
-Over the last two years, I’ve had the opportunity to test the Suri toothbrush, and in this review, I’ll give you my honest opinion.
+Over the last three years, I’ve been using the Suri toothbrush (both the original and the new 2.0 version), and in this review, I’ll give you my honest opinion.

 This review is based on my professional insights and personal experience with this innovative toothbrush.